sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/1000 - quickstart.md

 To run an API call and return extracted, structured data from a downloaded example document:

-TODO: update 1_extract_your_first_data config to a sensible instruct config.

 1. Get an account at [sensible.so](https://app.sensible.so/register).

     **NOTE** In the Sensible app, don't rename of the default doc type (**senseml_basics**) or delete the **1_extract_your_first_data** config, or this example fails.